Gift items to charity, swap or sell

 The swap economy

-Lots of people are getting into the spirit of giving and sharing through local online communities such as Pay It Forward and Buy Nothing Facebook groups or Freecycle.
+Lots of people are getting into the spirit of giving and sharing through local online communities such as Pay It Forward and Buy Nothing Facebook groups, or Freecycle.
 These are platforms where people share, trade and swap goods within their local community – with the shared desire to build a strong community and reduce waste.

-Items you can’t regift
+Items you can’t gift

 Broken electrical goods also have value and can be taken to your nearest drop-off facility.